So…I didn’t die…yet.

 Again, I am typing this from the front seat of the RV in a failing attempt to distract myself and stay a bit calmer as darkness falls on these country roads.
 I really am trying to not drive my husband completely batty.
 He get angry thinking that I am always critiquing his driving, but that it not it…well sometimes it is.
 But it is my own panic.
 I see the break lights ahead and I try to break.
 Maybe it is about control?
 I can’t control the break petal!

-So as I am looking down tapping away on my iPad, Tom is yelling from the back because he is getting very tired and we are not there yet, and my mother can’t seem to figure out how to work an iPad charger so his iPad died.
+So as I am looking down tapping away on my iPad, Tom is yelling from the back because he is getting very tired and we are not there yet, and my mother can’t seem to figure out how to work an iPad charger so his iPad died (so we’re not going to be putting her in charge of the battery charger on the RV anytime soon).
 Then the GPS says something, but I don’t hear what and hubby asks me what it is telling him to do.

 I’m frazzled instantly.
 I need to slow down, concentrate, read the signs, see where the GPS says to go and it is taking longer for me to do that than for the exit to approach.
 He begins to get off the exit, and everything feels too fast.
 He’s under the turn speed limit, but it isn’t slow enough.
 Getting off the exit makes my stomach turn, it feels like we will tip over.
 We won’t, I know it, but it doesn’t stop the panic, or my teeth from clenching, the growling grumble, and the final, “would you slow down?”
 Can’t we just crawl for a while?

 It takes at least another 20 minutes to get back to my normal knotty self.